 One of the main forums for the assembling of members is unfortunately the funerals of comrades, always sad occasions, but a reminder to everyone to live their lives to the full.
 Whenever a member passes away, every effort is made to ensure 'the family of gunners' is represented at their funeral, wherever that may be.

 ANZAC Day is of course a day of commemoration for the whole nation, but in an effort to ensure that gunners connect (or reconnect) at the local level, the RNZA Association has started a programme where it (the Association) will pay for members to lay a wreath anywhere in the country where groups of gunners are gathered.
 This initiative was launched in 2011 with the laying of seven wreaths around NZ.
 It was very generously sponsored by one of the members.

 Any member may lay a wreath.
-They should then provide a photo of their 'Gunner Group', including at least 4 gunners, and a copy of their receipt, to receive reimbursement for the cost of the wreath.
+They should then provide a photo of them or their 'Gunner Group', and a copy of their receipt, to receive reimbursement of up to $50 towards the cost of the wreath.
 This data should be forwarded to firstname.lastname@example.org.

 The AGM is held in conjunction with the Annual Reunion in the first half of November each year.
 It is normally held over a weekend with a social gathering on the Friday night, an activity such as a tour on the Saturday followed by a semi-formal dinner in the evening, and a church service on the Sunday morning.
 Time has to be found somewhere in the weekend for the Annual General Meeting.

 For many years the Association settled on the Spa Hotel in Taupo as the best venue to hold the Reunion,as we have strong historic links to the Armed Constabulary in Taupo.
 In 2010 the AGM determined that it would be a good move for the Reunion to be held around the country, rather than just in Taupo, and at the very successful Reunion/AGM in Christchurch in 2011, an order of rotation was decided: